MolSSI/QCEngine/devtools/azure_ci_images.md

 * ACR and the Pipeline are linked services and you know the `Connection Name` inside the DevOps Pipeline (see "Linking the services").
-* The Docker image has been uploaded to the private ACR and you know the image name and tag you want to use (see "Creating and uploading a new image to the ARC")
+* The Docker image has been uploaded to the private ACR and you know the image name and tag you want to use (see "Creating and uploading a new image to the ACR")
 * You have access to edit the `.azure-pipelines.yml` file of the Engine repository.

 ### Adding the Custom Image to the YAML Pipeline Container Resource